imaginethat01/imaginethat01.github.io-Node-MYSQL/README.md

 <img src="projectphotos/secondscreen.jpg">
 <br>

+- Choose your quantity.
+Let's pick up 2 of these...

 - The CLI prompt will then update.
 Showing you the total, and asking to confirm the order.